 This step will differ slightly depending on which adoption agency you are working with.
 Based on your preferences in step one, your social worker will compile profiles of adoptive families.
 You will be able to look at several different families, and then you can choose the family you think is right.
 No matter if you are early in your pregnancy, late in your pregnancy or already at the hospital, you can still choose the adoptive family, and there will be families who want to adopt your baby.

 Step 3: Get to know the adoptive family.

 Most domestic infant adoptions today are at least semi-open, which means that after you choose the adoptive parents, you will have a chance to get to know them.
 This helps many expectant mothers feel confident in their decision.

 With the help of your adoption specialist, you will begin building a relationship with the adoptive family you choose.
 Your initial interaction with them may be more of an ice-breaker with open-ended questions to get to know each other better.

 As you work through the adoption process, you will continue to develop what could be a lifelong bond together.
 Open adoption gives everyone the chance to stay connected and share the experience.

 Babies don’t go un-adopted in domestic infant adoption.
 At any moment, there are many more hopeful adoptive parents than prospective birth mothers.
 Adoption agencies across the country work with thousands of hopeful parents each year, and you will be able to choose a family who wants to adopt your baby.
 Even if you don’t have an adoptive family picked out when you give birth, there is still time to choose one.

-If you’re thinking, “Wait, I know I’ve heard stories about children who were not adopted,” you are most likely thinking of stories from the foster care system.
-In foster to adopt situations, it is true that there are children who will wait many years to find the right adoptive family.
+In foster to adopt situations, there are indeed children who will wait many years to find the right adoptive family.
 But when you choose adoption for your baby, even after you’ve given birth, your baby will not enter the foster care system.